2015 Courses and Instructors

 Boot Camp will begin each day in the classroom covering such topics as: characterization of individuals involved in law enforcement, interview and interrogation tactics, cold case investigations and the myths of police work.
 Daily writing assignments are based on the previous day’s instruction.

 In the afternoon, students will be in the field.
-Training sessions will include: the firing range learning about the capabilities of different firearms and what equipment police officers carry; “shoot-don’t shoot” training scenarios; basic crime scene investigation; jail tours; building searches and K-9 demonstrations.
+Training sessions will include: instruction in the capabilities of different firearms and what equipment police officers carry; “shoot-don’t shoot” training scenarios; basic crime scene investigation; jail tours; building searches and K-9 demonstrations.
 If their schedule allows, each camper has the opportunity to ride on patrol with a local on-duty patrol officer.

 Crime Writers Police Boot Camp: The days will be long.
 The work will be interesting.
 The impact on your writing will be immediate.